aphilippsen/drawingcompletion/README.md

 run_evaluation.py
 Evaluation of the performance of the network for completing the trajectories.
+(By default, evaluation for hyp_train == hyp_test, stored to inference-corresponding.)

 run_evaluation_representation.py
 Evaluation of the internal representations of the networks for completing the trajectories.
+(Performed individually for each hyp parameter value, stored to inference-1 etc.)

 * Other source code files: